sakheed/capstone-ios-app/README.md

 from . import detection_pb2 as detection__pb2
 ```
 ### 4. Start the gRPC server
-Starts the backend server on port 50051
+Start the backend server on port 50051 in the `./ios-app/CAPSTONE` path
 ```
 make start-server
 ```